 Crucially, unless you plan on trading passively via signals or a Copy Trading tool – you must thoroughly educate yourself on the market.
 This should include learning fundamental and technical analysis, trying out Bitcoin-specific courses, and incorporating a clear trading strategy into each position.

-eToro shines in all respects.
-Here you can trade Bitcoin commission-free – and in a safe and regulated environment (thanks to FCA, CySEC, and ASIC).
+Capital.com shines in all respects.
+Here you can trade Bitcoin commission-free – and in a safe and regulated environment (thanks to FCA, CySEC, ASIC, and NBRB).
 The top-rated broker offers a free demo account and accepts heaps of fast and convenient payment types.
 Furthermore, you can usually start trading Bitcoin in less than 10 minutes!

 Can I learn how to trade Bitcoin for free?